Protocol and Practice of Persons Appearing in the Court of Judge Michael Valenzuela

 The Division’s email address is: DRJ13@JBAZMC.Maricopa.gov.

-Treat Court Staff with Respect: This is placed first for a reason.
-You are expected to treat Court staff in the same courteous and respectful way you would treat the Judge.
+Treat Court Staff with Respect: You are expected to treat Court staff in the same courteous and respectful way you would treat the Judge.

-Treat Each Other with Respect: I expect attorneys and litigants to treat each other and the Court with respect and proper decorum.
+Treat Each Other with Respect: The Court expects attorneys and litigants to treat each other and the Court with respect and proper decorum.

 Always remember that this is a court of law that deserves all the respect and courtesies of such an institution.
 The Court will treat the litigants and their attorneys with the same level of respect and courtesy that it expects from them.